Convolutional Neural Networks (CNNs)¶

 Historically architectures looked like [(CONV-RELU) x N POOL?] x M (FC-RELU) x K, SOFTMAX where N is usually up to ~5, M is large, 0 <= K <= 2.

-but recent advances such as ResNet/GoogLeNet have challenged this paradigm
+But recent advances such as ResNet/GoogLeNet have challenged this paradigm

-Train function¶
+Training function¶

 %matplotlib inline